HOW DO I?

 The flu vaccine will protect against the influenza viruses that research indicates will be most common during the season.
 This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and one or two influenza B viruses, depending on the flu vaccine.

 Flu vaccine is offered in a variety of settings in Monterey County.
 Your medical provider may have flu vaccine for you.
 Other alternatives are pharmacies, retail stores with pharmacies inside them, and/or community-based immunization clinics.
-A schedule of free community-based influenza vaccine clinics can be found below.

 Other ways to keep from getting or spreading the flu include: